fengxia41103/myblog/content/workspace/openstack/maas.md

       gateway 192.168.8.1
     </pre>

-    This is the single important step where we define the subnet managed by MAAS server.
     At Virtualbox level we have added an interface to this VM using _Internal Network_, we need then define this network in VM.
-Also, defining this before installing MAAS will have MAAS installer picks up this subnet automatically so to save some manual work down the road.
+Also, defining this before installing MAAS will have MAAS installer pick up this subnet automatically so to save some manual work down the road.

 2. Install MAAS is simple.
 Don't bother with other methods.
     <pre class="brush:bash;">